What Is Live Resin & How Is It Consumed?

 Dab: To dab live resin, you’ll need a dab rig and torch.
 Heat your nail (not too hot) and place a small amount of product on it.
 The live resin will be heated into a vapor that you can consume.

-Vape: Live resin can be purchased in a cartridge just like CO2 oil.
-This cartridge is simply attached to a battery, which heats the resin and allows you to inhale the vapor.
+Vape: Live resin can be purchased in a cartridge that is simply attached to a battery, which heats the resin and allows you to inhale the vapor.

 Add to Pipe: There are two ways to enjoy live resin in a pipe.
 You can add the live resin directly to a bowl and heat it (though this can get messy compared to a dab rig), or you can add a little bit of live resin on your ground flower in a pipe and consume it that way.